StevenACoffman/kubernetes-eureka-sidecar/README.md

 sleep 30
 kubectl create -f ./hello-from-kube.yaml
 ```
-**NOTE**: If you explicitly set a particular NodePort, it takes some minutes to de-register from kubernetes so that it can be re-used, even after the service is destroyed.
+**NOTE**: If you explicitly set a particular NodePort, it takes some minutes to de-register from Kubernetes so that it can be re-used, even after the service is destroyed.

 ### Warning